Literacy in India: Non-governmental efforts

 The bulk of Indian illiterates live in the country's rural areas, where social and economic barriers play an important role in keeping the lowest strata of society illiterate.
 Government programs alone, however well-intentioned, may not be able to dismantle barriers built over centuries.
 Major social reformation efforts are sometimes required to bring about a change in the rural scenario.
 Specific mention is to be made regarding the role of the People's Science Movements (PSMs) and Bharat Gyan Vigyan Samiti (BGVS) in the Literacy Mission in India during the early 1990s.
 Several non-governmental organisations such as Pratham, ITC, Rotary Club, Lions Club have worked to improve the literacy rate in India.

-Manthan Sampoorna Vikas Kendra

-Manthan SVK is a holistic education program initiated by Divya Jyoti Jagriti Sansthan under the guidance of Shri Ashutosh Maharajji.
-This initiative, started in 2008, has since then reached and spread education to over 5000 underprivileged children across India, with its centers spread in Delhi - NCR, Punjab and Bihar.
-The main aim of Manthan is to provide not just academic but also mental, physical and emotional education.
-Manthan has also been working for adult literacy through its Adult Literacy Centres for illiterate women.
-Vocational education is also given attention to, with Sewing and Stitching Centres for women.

-The motto of Manthan being Saakshar Bharat, Sashakt Bharat, it has been providing quality education selflessly.

 Mamidipudi Venkatarangaiya Foundation

 Shantha Sinha won a Magsaysay Award in 2003 in recognition of "Her guiding the people of Andhra Pradesh to end the scourge of child labor and send all of their children to school."
-As head of an extension program at the University of Hyderabad in 1987, she organized a three-month-long camp to prepare children rescued from bonded labor to attend school.
+As head of an extension programme at the University of Hyderabad in 1987, she organized a three-month-long camp to prepare children rescued from bonded labor to attend school.
 Later, in 1991, she guided her family's Mamidipudi Venkatarangaiya Foundation to take up this idea as part of its overriding mission in Andhra Pradesh.
 Her original transition camps grew into full-fledged residential "bridge schools."
 The foundation's aim is to create a social climate hostile to child labor, child marriage and other practices that deny children the right to a normal childhood.
 Today the MV Foundation's bridge schools and programs extend to 4,300 villages.